Lascorbe/LascorbeComPublish/Content/posts/2020-04-28-MVPCoordinators-SwiftUI-part2.md

 }
 ```

-**In this section we saw how to easily change presenting a view as a modal instead of in a navigation stack.
-We also learned how to present several views from the same view.** And we've arrived to the end of part 2.
+In this section we saw how to easily change presenting a view as a modal instead of in a navigation stack.
+We also learned how to present several views from the same view.
+And we've arrived to the end of part 2.

 I'm not going to add the "what we've done so far" bit here because it's starting to get big.
-But I invite you to [take a look at the public repo I created](https://github.com/Lascorbe/SwiftUI-MVP-Coordinator), where the final implementation is, with more classes and examples, and both ways of navigating, with navigation stack and modals.
+But I invite you to [take a look at the public repo where I'm doing all](https://github.com/Lascorbe/SwiftUI-MVP-Coordinator), where the final implementation is, with more classes and examples, and both ways of navigating, with navigation stack and modals.

 ## 🏁 Conclusion

 We've learned how to extract that `NavigationLink` from our `MasterView` creating a handy new `NavigationButton` along the way.
 We saw how to setup our Coordinator so we can return SwiftUI Views from the `start()` function.
-We learned how to easily change presenting a view as a modal instead of in a navigation stack, and we also saw how to present several views from the same view.
+We learned how to easily change presenting a view as a modal instead of in a navigation stack.
+And we also saw how to present several views from the same view.

-That's it! **We've completed part 2 of this series.** In the next post we'll see how to reimplement our Coordinator protocol to store its identifier, parent and children.
+That's it! **We've completed part 2 of this series.** In the next post, part 3, we'll see how to reimplement our Coordinator protocol to store its identifier, parent and children.
 To do that, to create stored properies in protocol extensions, we'll create a mixin using the power of the Objective-C runtime, sounds cool? **Then stay tuned for part 3!**

 I hope you liked [part 1](https://lascorbe.com/posts/2020-04-27-MVPCoordinators-SwiftUI-part1) and [part 2](https://lascorbe.com/posts/2020-04-28-MVPCoordinators-SwiftUI-part2) covering my experience trying to decouple the navigation in SwftUI.